All Server Guides Troubleshooting

 Your config directory is on network storage.
 This is the big one, especially on Unraid.
 If your ABS config directory (which contains the SQLite database) lives on a network share or array drive, the database can get corrupted or lose writes.
 One user fixed it entirely by moving the config to a local SSD using Unraid’s exclusive shares feature.

-An admin changed your username or password.
-When a username changes, ABS invalidates all JWT sessions for that user.
-This is by design.
-The old tokens contain the previous username.
-But it means every device gets logged out.
+An admin changed your username.
+ABS invalidates all JWT sessions for that user when the username changes.
+This is by design (the old tokens contain the previous username), but it means every device gets logged out.

 The server restarted and the database didn’t flush.
 If Docker kills the container before SQLite finishes writing, your session records can vanish.
 This is more common with restart: always on underpowered hardware.